bllgg/Kernel_Module/README.md

 ```
 - First you will be asked for provide a key.
 For that, you need to inser a single capital English letter.

-- Then you will be asked for provide the mode. you need to insert the number of the option.
+- Then you will be asked for provide the mode.
+You need to insert the number of the option.

 - Then insert the phrase you need to encrypt or decrypt

 - Finally you will get the encrypted or decrypted phrase.

-**Note:** as im using symmetryc key encription technique, same key can be used for bothe Encryptiona and decryption.
+**Note:** as I'm using symmetric key encription technique, same key can be used for both encryption and decryption.

 ## Unload the kernel module